-92 Microsoft Word - Punktkilder til CO2 - potentialer for CCS og CCU 2022-opdatering.docx (ens.dk)
+98 Microsoft Word - Punktkilder til CO, - potentialer for CCS og CCU 2022-opdatering.docx (ens.dk)

-When looking at the presented solutions pathways, it must be considered that it is difficult to realise the technical potential of all presented solutions within real world constraints like e.g., availability of sufficient renewable energy, space for technology application or sufficient market incentives for the respective solutions.
+presented solutions within real world constraints like e.g., availability of sufficient renewable energy, space for technology application or sufficient market incentives for the respective solutions.
 In the following paragraph different scenarios for reaching the 2030 and 2050 target will be discussed to illustrate dependencies and preconditions for the large-scale application of CCUS solutions.